How Hasura improved conversion rates by 10-20% with PostHog

 With PostHog in place, the team’s first objective was to understand the conversion rate of Hasura’s onboarding process — that is, how many people finished onboarding compared to how many started it.
 Hasura Software Engineer Rikin Kachhia used PostHog’s funnel analysis tools to do this, and was then able to go further and quickly identify areas for improvement.

 “Using PostHog, we observed drop-offs at very particular stages of our onboarding flows,” said Kachhia.
 “As a result, we took several actions such as moving these steps further down the funnel.
 These changes helped us deliver a 10-20% improvement in our conversion rate.”

 These insights helped drive other teams to adopt PostHog too.
-Soon, the UI & UX team were using PostHog’s session recording tools to identify improvements to the sign-up process.
+Soon, the UI & UX team were using PostHog’s session replay tools to identify improvements to the sign-up process.

 “Blue is one of our brand colours, but here it looked like a hyperlink.
-We wouldn’t have noticed that needed fixing without PostHog’s session recordings.”
+We wouldn’t have noticed that needed fixing without PostHog’s session replays.”

 Using analytics to identify changes

 Although Hasura began by using PostHog to complement Google Analytics and examine one particular flow, the team is now using the platform much more broadly and collaboratively.

 “Initially we were just using PostHog to see if we had some UX problems we may have overlooked,” said Rikin.
 “But now?
 We use it across the board, on our blogs, our website… everything.”